apache/beam/website/www/site/content/en/documentation/sdks/python-multi-language-pipelines.md

 # Python multi-language pipelines

 This page provides a high-level overview of creating multi-language pipelines with the Apache Beam SDK for Python.
+For a more comprehensive treatment of the topic, see [Apache Beam Programming Guide: Multi-language pipelines](/documentation/programming-guide/#multi-language-pipelines).

 To build and run a multi-language Python pipeline, you need a Python environment with the Beam SDK installed.
 If you don’t have an environment set up, first complete the [Apache Beam Python SDK Quickstart](/get-started/quickstart-py/).

 A *multi-language pipeline* is a pipeline that’s built in one Beam SDK language and uses one or more transforms from another Beam SDK language.
 These “other-language” transforms are called *cross-language transforms*.
 The idea is to make pipeline components easier to share across the Beam SDKs, and to grow the pool of available transforms for all the SDKs.
 In the examples below, the multi-language pipeline is built with the Beam Python SDK, and the cross-language transforms are built with the Beam Java SDK.